jeongoks/Telemetry_MAUI/README.md

 Then you can access InfluxDB by writing your `hostname.local:8086` or your `ip.address:8086`.
 The website will ask your to set up an account, so you will do that and follow the guide in there until you have it set up.

 Once this is done, then you will need to create a new Bucket because you cannot use the initial bucket that it prompted you to create.
-While also creating this bucket, then make a `scoped api token` which will have `Read/Write` access to this new bucket.
+While also creating this bucket, then make a new `scoped api token` which will have `Read/Write` access to this new bucket.

-In the [Web project](https://github.com/jeongoks/Telemetry_Project/tree/RaspberryPi_Setup/Telemetry.Web) you will need to update the Influx data with this bucket, as well as the `URL` now being `ip.address:8086`, the `token` with the new one you created and then also the `Measurement` name whatever you wish for it to be.

-These configurations will be moved to `Appsettings.json` instead of user secrets.

 ### Deploying API to RaspberryPI